rnc-archive/react-native-drawer-layout/README.md

 - [Normal usage](https://github.com/DanielMSchmidt/DrawerLayoutExample)
 - [Heavy Load](https://github.com/DanielMSchmidt/DrawerLayoutHeavyLoadExample)

-To run the demo please run `npm install` in the `DrawerLayoutExample/` directory and start the demo up from there like any other React Native application.
+To run the demo, please run `npm install` in the `DrawerLayoutExample/` directory and start the demo up from there like any other React Native application.

 ## Support